Manage your account with MyWesternWater

 This is a new pipeline that will enable the transfer of excess recycled water between both plants.
 It traverses through mainly private land and includes a crossing at the Werribee River.
 A pump station will also be constructed at each end of the pipeline—at Bacchus Marsh RWP (approx. 85 L/s) and Melton RWP (400 L/s ).

-The project may be split into separate contracts for delivery.
+The project will be split into separate contracts for delivery.